-At the mailbox prompt, you can use the (\mathbf{r}) eply/respond and (\mathbf{R}) eply/respond subcommands in the ways shown in the following examples:
+At the mailbox prompt, you can use the (r)eply/respond and (R)eply/respond subcommands in the ways shown in the following examples:

-- The r subcommand creates a new message that is addressed to the r sender of the selected message and copied to the people on the Cc: list (if any).
+- The r subcommand creates a new message that is addressed to the sender of the selected message and r copied to the people on the Cc: list (if any).
 The Subject: field of the new message refers to the selected message.
-The default value of the r subcommand is the current message.
-This default can be overridden by entering the message number after the r. - R This starts a reply only to the sender of the message.
-The default value of the R subcommand is the current message. - R 4 This starts a reply only to the sender of the message.
-The default current message can be overridden by entering the message number after the R. This example starts a reply to message 4.
+The default value of the \mathbf{r} subcommand is the current message.
+This default can be overridden by typing the message number after the r. - This starts a reply only to the sender of the message.
+The default value of the R subcommand is the current R message. - R 4 This starts a reply only to the sender of the message.
+The default current message can be overridden by typing the message number after the R. This example starts a reply to message 4.
 The system responds with a message similar to the following:

-'''

 To: karen@thor

 Subject: Re: Department Meeting

-'''

-You then can enter your response:
+You then can type your response:

-'''

 I'll be there.

-'''

-When you finish entering the text, press either . (period) or the Ctrl-D key sequence to send the message.
+When you finish typing the text, press either the period (.) or the Ctrl-D key sequence to send the message.
 After the reply is sent, you are returned to the mailbox prompt.